Skip to content

 If your solution can help these people achieve that goal, then the influencer should be happy to recommend your product or service to their audience for the right price, of course (if you’re curious, here’s a guide on influencer marketing costs).

-Since you’re in B2B, you’ll probably want your marketing team to work with influencers on more business-friendly channels, like LinkedIn or YouTube — in other words, platforms where professionals learn about new products and services.
+Since you’re in B2B, you’ll probably want your marketing team to do influencer outreach on more business-friendly channels, like LinkedIn or YouTube — in other words, platforms where professionals learn about new products and services.

 Consider working with micro-influencers if you want to use a hyper-targeted influencer strategy while driving down costs.